weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/installing-via-gitops.md

 ### Bootstrapping your local git repository
 When installing profiles you will have to provide the `--git-repository` flag (See [below](#the-git-repository-flag)) unless you have bootstrapped your local git repository.
-The `--git-repository` references what the namespace and name of the Flux `GitRepository` resource that is pointing at your GitOps repository.
+The `--git-repository` references the namespace and name of the Flux `GitRepository` resource that is pointing at your GitOps repository.
 The value should be in the format `<namespace>/<name>`, for example `flux-system/gitops-repo`.
 This value is needed in order for pctl to generate Flux resources, such as `Kustomization`s.
 To bootstrap your local git repository run the following: